SimplifyJobs/webpack-ext-reloader/README.md

 **Note:** the plugin only works on **development** mode, so don't forget to set the NODE_ENV before run the command above

 ### Contributing

 Please before opening any **issue** or **pull request** check the [contribution guide](/.github/CONTRIBUTING.MD).

 ### License

-This project is under the [MIT LICENSE](http://opensource.org/licenses/MIT)
+This project has been forked from [rubenspgcavalcante/webpack-extension-reloader](https://github.com/rubenspgcavalcante/webpack-extension-reloader), which is licensed under the [MIT license](https://github.com/rubenspgcavalcante/webpack-extension-reloader/blob/master/LICENSE).
+All changes made in this fork have been licensed via the [MIT license](https://github.com/SimplifyJobs/webpack-ext-reloader/blob/master/LICENSE).